 When tax information for a role has been entered by another firm, the details (except the Statement Date) cannot be viewed.
-However the Complete status column will indicate whether or not the other party has completed their tax information details.
+However, the Complete status column will indicate whether the other party has completed their tax information details.

 - The Print Preview button displays the Tax Statement Preview screen